helidon-io/helidon/examples/cors/README.md

 transfer-encoding: chunked
 connection: keep-alive
 ```
-By setting the `useOverride` system property, you told the application to use the "cors" configuration in
+By uncommenting the override portion of the config file, you told the application to use the "cors" configuration in
-`application.yaml`.

-Keep in mind that, typically, you would not use a property to control this behavior.
-You as the developer would decide
-whether your app should provide this overriding feature and, if so, would _always_ look for the "cors" config section
-and use it for overriding.
-Note that there is nothing particular about the config key "cors" here; you can write your
-app to look for any config key you want.
-Just make sure your users know what key value to use to set up any overrides
-they want.
-(We used a property only so that you could see how overriding would work overriding without having to change
-the application code.)
+`application.yaml` for overriding.
+You can choose whatever key name you want for the override.
+Just make sure you tell
+your end users whatever the key is your app uses for overrides.